Electrical properties of solids in solid state chemistry

 Silicon and germanium generally have a low conductivity in their pure state at room temperature.
 To increase the conductivity of the semiconductors small amount of impurity is added to the semiconductor (group 13 and group 15 elements).
 This process of adding the impurities to improve the conductivity of semiconductors is known as doping and the semiconductors are referred to as extrinsic semiconductors or doped semiconductors.

-These materials do not conduct electricity.
+- Insulators: These materials do not conduct electricity.
 The band gap between the valence band and conduction band is very large.
 Even if a large amount of energy is provided to these solids, they do not conduct electricity.
 Example: Wood, plastics etc.

-This was just a brief layout of electrical properties of solids and its classification on the basis of electrical conductivity.
+This was just a brief layout of electrical properties of solids and with their classification on the basis of electrical conductivity.